 Not only are windows plastered with condensation unappealing, they also can be evidence of a more serious air-quality issue inside your home.
 Fortunately, there’s multiple things you can do to address the problem.

-What Creates Condensation on Windows
+What Produces Condensation in Windows

 Inside Moisture vs. In Between Panes

-Why Condensation on Windows Can Be Trouble
+Why Condensation on Windows Can Be an Issue

-How to Reduce Humidity in Your Home
+How to Lower Humidity in Your Home

-Other Ways to Lower Condensation on Windows
+Other Ways to Reduce Condensation on Windows